tom-berend/jsxgraph-wrapper-typescript/README.md

 # jsxgraph-wrapper-typescript

-**A thin TypeScript wrapper over JSXGraph to maximize VSCode scaffolding.**
+## A thin TypeScript wrapper over JSXGraph to maximize VSCode scaffolding.

 [JSXGraph](https://jsxgraph.uni-bayreuth.de/wp/index.html) is amazing for creating geometry constructions, writing games, building dashboards, and teaching coding.

 But building a JSXGraph construction is finicky.

-[VSCode](https://code.visualstudio.com/) could provide scaffolding, type-checking, syntax checking, and object discovery, but JSXGraph's syntax doesn't co-operate.
 JSXGraph constructions use a single 'create()' function, with over 100 overloads, requiring frequent references to the [API Reference](https://jsxgraph.org/docs/index.html) and debugging with the browser console.

 This wrapper provides a more-typical [TypeScript](https://www.typescriptlang.org/) interface, optimized for scaffolding with VSCode.
-The syntax is familiar if you already know JSXGraph, and delightful if you don't.
+It provides type-checking, syntax checking, and object discovery, The syntax is familiar if you already know JSXGraph, and delightful if you don't.

 | **JSXGraph**    | **TSXGraph** | comment |